 - Suspected broken bones

 Another very valid reason to take an ambulance ride is that you simply do not feel safe or comfortable driving after being in a car accident.
-While you might feel stable and not severely injured, you should not feel pressured to drive yourself to the hospital before you have to see a doctor to assess the extent of your injuries.
+While you might feel stable and not severely injured, you should not feel pressured to drive yourself to the hospital to see a doctor who can assess the extent of your injuries.

 Driving yourself to the hospital after a wreck can be extremely dangerous to yourself and the other drivers on the road.